 It was not until WORLD WAR II, when the Armenian population of Cleveland approached 1,500, that the community achieved economic security.
 Institutions, such as the Educational Society of Malatya and the national Armenian General Benevolent Union (AGBU), became important, especially for helping young male workers find jobs and housing and learn English.
 They also assisted in the search for wives; many young Armenian women were brought directly to Cleveland from Cuba, to which they had come from the Middle East.
 The Armenian church, the focus and protector of Armenian cultural life, continued its role in Cleveland for both the Ramgavar and Dashnak communities by supporting traditional Armenian culture.
 In 1950, the Ramgavars, who were affiliated with the Armenian Apostolic Church at Echmiadzin in Soviet Armenia, began a campaign to construct a church.
 In 1958, the community purchased land to build what eventually became the St. Gregory of Narek Armenian Apostolic Church in RICHMOND HEIGHTS.
 In June 1960, the Catholicos-Patriarch of All Armenians Vazgen I arrived in Cleveland and blessed the land.
 Construction of the church commenced in August 1962 and, on April 12, 1964, it was consecrated by Archbishop Sion Manoogian.
 A granite monument honoring the victims of the 1915 genocide was dedicated on church grounds on April 24, 1966.
 In 1970, a Sunday school was established by the church, providing children with Armenian language and history education and, in April 1972, the community added a Cultural Hall adjoining the church.
 In February 1970, the Dashnaks established another center, the Armenian Holy Cross Church and Community Center, on Wallings Rd. in NORTH ROYALTON.
 This church was affiliated with the Armenian Catholicosate of Cilicia based in Antelias, Lebanon.
 Beginning in the late 1950s, both communities were served by an Armenian radio program played first on the station WXEN, and then on WJCU, affiliated with JOHN CARROLL UNIVERSITY.
 From the 1950s to the 1970s, a few additional families settled in Cleveland, arriving from the Middle East and Eastern Europe.
 By 1960, the community numbered around 2,000 and remained stable until 1991.

 The dissolution of the USSR impacted the Cleveland Armenian community in new dramatic ways.
-Since 1991, Cuyahoga County and Cleveland have received a significant number of new Armenian immigrants from Armenia, RUSSIA, Azerbaijan, and other former Soviet republics. (see: SOVIET AND POST-SOVIET IMMIGRATION) These new immigrants were mostly members of the professional classes and their arrival replenished the existing community.
+Since 1991, Cuyahoga County and Cleveland have received a significant number of new Armenian immigrants from Armenia, RUSSIA, Azerbaijan, and other former Soviet republics. (see: SOVIET AND POST-SOVIET IMMIGRATION) These Armenian immigrants arrived alongside other nationalities from the post-Soviet space, including their Caucasus neighbors, the GEORGIANS, as well as the RUSSIANS, JEWS, and UZBEKS.
+Most of the new arrivals were members of the professional classes and their arrival replenished the existing community.
 Some, such as Sergei Babayan at the CLEVELAND INSTITUTE OF MUSIC, have been prominent in the arts.
-Most settled in Cleveland's East Side suburbs, close to the St. Gregory Church and the nearby RUSSIAN community, with which the Armenian community has developed strong ties.
+Most settled in Cleveland's East Side suburbs, close to the St. Gregory Church and the nearby Russian and post-Soviet community, with which the Armenian community has developed strong ties.
 The growth of the Armenian population has been accompanied by the emergence of new businesses, such as the Jubilee Armenian Restaurant in Richmond Heights.
 In 2018, the London-based Gomidas Institute, an independent academic organization devoted to the study of Armenia and the region and to Turkish-Armenian reconciliation, established its American headquarters in Cleveland, given its proximity to the East Coast and other large cities in the Great Lakes region.

 The independence of Armenia from the USSR also effectively rendered the political animosity between the Ramgavars and the Dashnaks obsolete.
 The gradual unification of the two communities was assisted by the influx of the new immigrants and major unifying events.
 Foremost among such events were the 2007 visit of Armenian Catholicos Karekin II and the 2010 dedication of the Armenian Cultural Garden, designed by Cuyahoga County architect Berj A. Shakarian and built by Carlos A. Bozoklian, among the CULTURAL GARDENS in Cleveland’s ROCKEFELLER PARK.
 In 2015, the Holy Cross community sold its church building and gradually migrated to the St. Gregory Church.
 The latter now serves as the focal point of the Cleveland Armenian community, under the leadership of Fr.
 Hratch Sargsyan.
 Like the Russian community, the Armenian community of Greater Cleveland is today larger than at any time in its history, numbering approximately 3,000, primarily due to the arrival of the new immigrants from the post-Soviet space.
 As of 2019, Cuyahoga County maintains the greatest concentration of Armenians within the state of Ohio, comprising the largest Armenian community between the East Coast and Metro Detroit.